-Since 2005, Radzikowska has collaborated on over 30 design research projects that extended anywhere from 2 to 7 years; 4 of those with budgets in the millions.
-Her research work is transdisciplinary, marked by a passion to benefit others and informed by 15 years on teams with researchers from over 30 different fields.
-She’s worked on large, medium, and small, national and international projects, with undergraduate and graduate researchers, industry partners, not-for-profit agencies.
+Since 2005, Dr. Radzikowska has collaborated on over 30 design research projects that extended anywhere from 2 to 7 years; 4 of those with budgets in the millions.
+Her research work is transdisciplinary and informed by working with researchers from over 30 different fields, undergraduate and graduate researchers, industry partners, and not-for-profit agencies.

-Radzikowska has more than 75 publications and presentations on data visualization, aesthetics, interaction design, interaction theory, design methods, and design research.
-She is the co-author of Visual Interface Design for Digital Cultural Heritage (Routledge Publishing, 2011), two upcoming books, Design + DH and Better Futures: How Prototyping Improves the World (Intellect Books, 2020), and two books in progress, Digital Feminist Activisms and Raising the Bar: The Practice of Intersectional Feminist Design Research.
-She is a member of the Design Concepts Lab research group, and one of the founding members of the qLab (qcollaborative.com), an Intersectional Feminist Design Research Lab, located at Mount Royal University, University of Waterloo, and University of Illinois.
+Dr. Radzikowska has more than 75 publications and presentations on data visualization, aesthetics, interaction design, interaction theory, design methods, and design research.
+She is the co-author of Visual Interface Design for Digital Cultural Heritage (Routledge Publishing, 2011) and two upcoming books, Design + DH and Prototyping Across the Disciplines: Designing Better Futures (Intellect Books, 2021).

-Dr. Radzikowska has co-authored more than 75 publications and presentations on data visualization, aesthetics, interaction design, interaction theory, and design for large text collections, including the following books: Visual Interface Design for Digital Cultural Heritage: A Guide to Rich-Prospect Browsing (2011); Design + DH (2020); and Prototyping Across the Disciplines (2020).
-She has designed or designed and developed over three dozen web sites, interactive tools, and interfaces.
+Dr. Radzikowska has co-authored more than 75 publications and presentations on data visualization, aesthetics, interaction design, interaction theory, and design for large text collections, including the following books: Visual Interface Design for Digital Cultural Heritage (Routledge Publishing, 2011), Design + DH, and Prototyping Across the Disciplines: Designing Better Futures (Intellect Books, 2021).
+She has designed or designed and developed over three dozen websites, interactive tools, and interfaces.
 In 2018, Dr. Radzikowska won the prestigious Design Educator of the Year Award from the Registered Graphic Designers of Canada.
 Radzikowska is currently a Full Professor for Mount Royal University’s Information Design program.